adnus/zwostream2RMS/README.md

 \-g200 is maybe not the best value, I'm testing it. -e100 should be 0.1sec, so you get 10 pictures per second.
 This is a theory.

+## ToDo

+  * test the binning, maybe it's good for the 178mc
+  * performance, ffmpeg is warm up the cpu, so find a way to reduce the cpu usage by ffmpeg; maybe streaming of the asi 178mc is not a good idea
+  * better text write to the snap image, font is to small
+  * maybe we can use opencv for snap and the image in the video capture routine, this can give us a better performance

 #### This is the way!